ray-project/ray/doc/source/rllib/core-concepts.rst

     Furthermore, we utilize concepts such as the ``SampleBatch``, ``RolloutWorker``, and ``Trainer``, which can be read about on this page and the :ref:`rollout worker reference docs <rolloutworker-reference-docs>`.

-    Finally, users who are looking to implement custom algorithms should familiarize themselves with the :ref:`Policy <rllib-policy-walkthrough>` and
+    Finally, developers who are looking to implement custom algorithms should familiarize themselves with the :ref:`Policy <rllib-policy-walkthrough>` and
     :ref:`Model <rllib-models-walkthrough>` classes.

 What is it?
 ~~~~~~~~~~~

-The ``training_iteration`` method is an attribute of ``Trainer`` that dictates the execution of your algorithm.
+The ``training_iteration`` method is an attribute of ``Trainer`` that dictates the execution logic of your algorithm.
 Specifically, it is used to express how you want to
 coordinate the movement of samples and policy data across your distributed workers.

-**A user will need to modify this attribute of an algorithm if they want to
+**A developer will need to modify this attribute of an algorithm if they want to
 make some custom changes to an algorithm or write their own from scratch if they are implementing a new algorithm.**

 When is it invoked?